Matars/gitfetch/README.md

 Configuration file location: `~/.config/gitfetch/gitfetch.conf`

-The configuration file is automatically created on first run and contains two main sections:
+The configuration file is automatically created on first run.
+See `docs/providers.md` for detailed provider configuration and `docs/colors.md` for color customization options.

 ### [DEFAULT] Section